Sterling47/ChatApp/checklist.md

   - [] onclick, be able to invite other user to room
 - [] Combine public/private rooms list
   - [] Show public/private icon next to room name
+- [] Center Add Room Modal popup to center of viewbox

 ## nav-modal
   - [] Add settings tab